-Dr Brendan Barrett is a senior lecturer in Sustainability and Urban Planning at RMIT University.
-Prior to taking up his current position, Brendan was employed as a research fellow with the UN Global Compact Cities Programme.
+Prof. Brendan Barrett is a specially appointed Professor in the Center for the study of Co*Design at Osaka University.
+Prior to taking up his current position, Brendan was senior lecturer in Sustainability and Urban Planning at RMIT University and employed as a research fellow with the UN Global Compact Cities Programme.
 He has a background in urban and environmental planning in Europe and Japan, and has written extensively on environmental impact assessment, national and local environmental policy-making.

 Brendan was previously employed with the United Nations University in various capacities, initially in research (1997-2002), then as Head of Online Learning (2002-2010) and finally as the Head of Communications (2010-2015).

 Brendan began his career working on the socio-economic assessment of nuclear power station developments in the UK, before moving to Japan to undertake research at Kyoto University on environmental policy and impact assessment.

 At the UNU, Brendan coordinated several major research and educational projects, including the Iwate Environment Network, the Global Virtual University and the Asia Pacific Initiative.
 He acted as the UNU’s focal point for the World Summit on the Information Society between 2003 and 2005 and was an expert reviewer for the IPCC Fifth Assessment Report.
 He has been a member of the IUCN Commission on Education and Communications since 2006 and an advisor on science communication to the National Museum of Emerging Science and Innovation in Japan since 2015.
 He holds the position of visiting associate professor at the University of Tokyo in the Integrated Research Systems on Sustainability Science and the role of visiting expert at UNU-Institute for the Advance Study of Sustainability.